If you’ve struggled to see a doctor or get medical treatment in recent months, you’ll have personal experience of the huge pressure the NHS is under.

 1. You can get cover for the whole family

 Many private health insurance providers offer family policies that will cover medical treatment for every family member.
-Depending on your needs, these policies may include spouses, children and even extended family members.
+Depending on your needs, these policies may include your spouse, children and even extended family members.
 Buying a single policy that covers your entire family can make the process of buying private medical insurance simpler, and is often more cost-effective than taking out individual plans for each member.

 However, private medical insurance premiums can be expensive, and the cost will rise as you get older.
 For example, a typical premium for two adults in their 50s with two children could set you back as much as £4,000 or more per year.
 This means cover will be unaffordable for many people, especially given the current cost of living crisis.